 If your child is repeatedly expressing that they feel unsafe and are unable to be soothed, or if these feelings are impacting their sleep, or ability to learn at school, it’s probably time to seek professional help.
 The professionals at Parents Place can offer parent consultations and child therapy.
 They can partner with you determine how to best support your child and help your child develop tools to manage their anxiety.

-Alyse Clayman, LCSW, is the Children’s Clinical Director at Parents Place in San Rafael, CA. She provides consultation and therapy to families and children of all ages.
+Alyse Clayman, LCSW, provides consultation and therapy to families and children of all ages.